kambei/obsidian2anytype/README.md

 - ✅ **Creates a single root Set (`vault.set.md`)** with hierarchical folder structure
 - ✅ **Pages in folders use `type: SetLeaf`** with root Set metadata
 - ✅ **Root-level pages use `type: Page`** (no set metadata)
-- ✅ Extracts and formats Obsidian tags as YAML objects in frontmatter
+- ✅ Extracts and formats Obsidian tags as YAML arrays in frontmatter
+- ✅ Highlights tags in markdown content (makes them bold for visibility)
 - ✅ Preserves folder structure with sanitized paths (spaces → underscores)
 - ✅ Includes all attachments (images, PDFs, documents, audio, video, etc.)
 - ✅ Recursively searches for images in attachments folders and subfolders